zio/zio/docs/reference/configuration/index.md

 case class HostPort(host: String, port: Int)
 ```

-We can define a config for this type in its companion object like this:
+We can define a config for this data type by combining primitive `string` and `int` configs:

 ```scala mdoc:silent
 import zio._